Measurable criteria of generalized non-locality under the correlation symmetry: General class of Bell's inequality

-{\it General class of Bell's inequality -} The class of Bell inequalities is determined by the three parameters $N$, $k$ and $d$; $N$ local parties measure their systems with $k$ possible choices of observable which result in $d$ different measurement outcomes respectively.
-Once $N$, $k$ and $d$ are dertermined, we can write conditional probabilities which constitute information about the system \cite{Schrodinger35}: a set of functions, which constitute a catalogue of full information, take the form of conditional probabilities $p(\alpha_1,\alpha_2,\cdots, \alpha_N|m_1,m_2,\cdots,m_N)$ with $1\le \alpha_j\le d$ and $0\le m_j\le k-1$, where $\alpha_j$ is an integer number indicating the measurement outcome index for a particular choice of the observable $m_j$.
-A Bell correlation function, which may be measurable experimentally, is derived from the one-to-one correspondence between the probabilities and multi-partite high-order correlation functions.
-With the Bell functions, we can then formulate generalized Bell inequalities.
+The class of Bell's inequalities is determined by the three parameters $N$, $k$ and $d$; $N$ local parties measure their systems with $k$ possible choices of observables which result in $d$ different measurement outcomes respectively.
+Once $N$, $k$ and $d$ are dertermined, we can write conditional probabilities which constitute full information about the system \cite{Schrodinger35}: a set of functions, which constitute a catalogue of full information, take the form of conditional probabilities $p(\alpha_1,\alpha_2,\cdots, \alpha_N|m_1,m_2,\cdots,m_N)$ with $1\le \alpha_j\le d$ and $0\le m_j\le k-1$, where $\alpha_j$ is an integer number indicating the measurement outcome index for a particular choice of the observable $m_j$.
+A Bell correlation function, which is experimentally measurable, is derived from the one-to-one correspondence between the probabilities and multi-partite high-order correlation functions.
+With these functions, we can then formulate generalized Bell inequalities as follows.

 Mapping the measurement outcomes to $d$ different values, the most general correlation function can be written as

 where $1\le j\le N$ is the site index.
 We define a shorthand notation $E_{n_1,n_2,\cdots}(m_1,m_2,\cdots):=E_{\vec{n}}(\vec{m})$.
 By mapping the measurement outcomes $A_j(m_j)$ to one of the complex values among the $d$ root of unity, $A_j(m_j)=\omega^{\alpha_j(m_j)}$, the correlation function takes a complex valued number with $\omega=\exp(i2\pi/d)$ and $\alpha_j\in\{1,2,\cdots, d\}$.
 The function {\it allowing predetermined values of a measurement}, is evaluated by the expectation of the measured values (outcomes)